Dakuider/Eallfedem/HomebrewRules/Zinoplasm.md

 While activated, the blade ripples with dark lightning and drips what seems to be zinoplasm on the ground.
 You gain a +1 bonus to attack and damage rolls made with this magic weapon, which deals lightning damage instead of slashing damage.
-When you hit a creature with it, that creature's d_dm_ increases by 2.
+When you hit a creature with it, that creature's _ddm_ increases by 2.

 The rate at which you lose _dm_ is halved while you hold this weapon.